 Prebiotics:

 Prebiotic supplements nourish beneficial bacteria, enhancing their growth.
 When combined with probiotics, they create a synergistic “synbiotic” effect, amplifying their overall benefits.
-I like MegaPre Dairy-Free and SunFiber because they preferentially target preferred strains of bacteria and are well tolerated.
+I like MegaPre and SunFiber because they preferentially target beneficial bacterial strains and are well tolerated.
 Other formulas or fiber types might be introduced later, but those are my favorites because they reduce the risk of promoting overgrown bacteria.

-Some bacteria strains are normal and healthy, but can become problematic when overgrown.
-Some prebiotics promote these bacteria and that can be problematic if they’re overgrown.
+Some bacterial strains are normal and healthy, but can become problematic when overgrown.
+Some prebiotics promote these bacteria, and that can be problematic if they’re overgrown.

 Polyphenol supplements also have prebiotic benefits.
 While eating a mix of berries for snacks during the week like blueberries, blackberries, and strawberries, when supplementing, I like Polyphenol Booster by Pendulum that concentrates active extracts at levels you’re less likely to get from whole foods.